Comadreja/js-for-gamedev/en/03-javascript-en-el-navegador/0301-dom/index.md

 ### Navigating the DOM tree

-Once we have accessed an item, we can navigate –that is to say, traverse– the DOM tree starting from there.
+Once we have accessed an element, we can navigate –that is to say, traverse– the DOM tree starting from there.

-- An item's **parent** node is accessed through the `parentNode` property.
+- An element's **parent** node is accessed through the `parentNode` property.
-- The list of **child** nodes of an item is accessed with `childNodes`.
+- The list of **child** nodes of an element is accessed with `childNodes`.
-- An item's previous or next **sibling** nodes are accessed with `previousSibling` and `nextSibling`.
+- An element's previous or next **sibling** nodes are accessed with `previousSibling` and `nextSibling`.

 This way, we can traverse the DOM in any direction.

-## Interesting properties of DOM items
+## Interesting properties of DOM elements

 ### `innerHTML`

-This is the _inside_, or content, of the item.
+This is the _inside_, or content, of the element.
 There can be anything from simple plain text to HTML code.
-In the case we were using HTML code, we would in fact be creating new HTML items within the DOM, on the fly.
+In the case we were using HTML code, we would in fact be creating new HTML elements within the DOM, on the fly.

 ```javascript
 button.innerHTML = 'Accept';